About 95% of Erhus come with friction pegs, and all the good/expensive/valuable Erhu come with friction pegs.

 Fortunately, there are 2 ways you can fine tune the open strings of your Erhu with friction pegs.

 You can buy 2 metal adjusters and attach them on the strings of your Erhu.

-By turning the knobs / screws on the adjuster, you increase the tension or release the tension the screw exerts on the string by that wee bit.
-So when the tension changes, the pitch of your Erhu changes too.
+By turning the knobs/screws of the adjuster, you increase the tension or release the tension the screw exerts on the string by that wee bit.
+When tension changes, the pitch of your Erhu changes as well.

 Well, if you are a purist and do not like metal things on your Erhu, you can try method 2.

 Here is an easy do-it-yourself way to fine tune your Erhu.

 You will need some qianjin strings and a scissors.
 Preferably qianjin strings because it is thick and has enough friction.

 What you do is to loop the qianjin string over the neck, then over one string and tie a knot.
 Do this for both strings.